 Inside Saudi's Hajj-Only Barbershop, Shaving Thousands Of Heads In A Day

-Mina, Saudi Arabia: Near the holy city of Makkah, men in white robes stand quietly in a long queue, waiting for the next important act of their hajj pilgrimage: a haircut.
+Near the holy city of Makkah, men in white robes stand quietly in a long queue, waiting for the next important act of their Hajj pilgrimage: a haircut.

-The barbershop, strategically positioned by the Jamarat complex in Mina, opens exclusively for the annual hajj and does a roaring trade.
+The barbershop, strategically positioned by the Jamarat complex in Mina, where the "stoning of the devil" ritual took place on Friday, opens exclusively for the annual Hajj and does a roaring trade.

 "This is a very simple thing to do, but it brings us so much joy," he says.

-Fawzi, who grew up in Mecca, called himself a "child of the hajj".
+Fawzi, who grew up in Makkah, called himself a "child of the Hajj".

 'This outfit is exhausting'

-The once-a-year hairdresser's is not the only place for a cut: parts of Mecca and the plain of Mina, on its outskirts, turn into an open-air barbershop at this stage of the hajj.
+The once-a-year hairdresser's is not the only place for a cut: parts of Makkah and the plain of Mina, on its outskirts, turn into an open-air barbershop at this stage of the Hajj.

-Outside the Jamarat hairdresser's, Hani Abdel Samih is looking forward to changing his wearing for the past three days.
+Outside the Jamarat hairdresser's, Hani Abdel Samih is looking forward to changing out of the wrap-around skirt and shawl he has been wearing for the past three days.

 "The stoning of the devil at Jamarat requires great effort and we've been wearing these clothes all day," he said.